celerity/celerity-runtime/docs/host-tasks.md

 the participating nodes.
 To access buffers in a meaningful way, these node indices must be translated to buffer regions.
 In the typical Celerity fashion, this is handled via range mappers.

 The `celerity::experimental::even_split` range mapper maps a one-dimensional range onto arbitrary-dimensional buffers by splitting them along the first (slowest) dimension into contiguous memory portions.
-`celerity::accessor::get_host_memory` can then be used to retrieve the host-local chunk of the buffer:
+`celerity::accessor::get_allocation_window` can then be used to retrieve the host-local chunk of the buffer:

 ```cpp
 celerity::distr_queue q;